jdgillespie91/trackerSpend-2/README.md

 ### Submissions

-I anticipate this being a relatively easy microservice to implement and so I will write it in Java.
-It'll be my first real experience with Java so it's likely sensible to little attention to the actual code!
+I anticipate this being a relatively easy microservice to implement and so I will write it in Go.
+It'll be my first real experience with Go so it's likely sensible to pay little attention to the actual code!

 I'd like my microservice to have the following functionality: